ElCerebroGris/wilmara-idp/readme.md

-Sure, here is a README formatted for a GitHub repository, explaining how to implement and test the registration, login, application login, and application registration processes using Django and OAuth 2.0.

----

 # Django OAuth 2.0 Example

 This repository contains an example implementation of registration, login, application login, and application registration processes using Django and OAuth 2.0.